swarajitroy/CKS/system_hardening/A04_Kernel_Hardening_Seccomp_AppArmour.md

 - Create an AppArmor profile named  k8s-apparmor-example-deny-write
 - Copy the profile to all Kubernetes worker nodes into default apparmor profile directory
 - Load the profile into Enforcement mode
-- Create a Pod (busybox with sleep command) with apparmor swararoy-apparmor-deny-write profile loaded
+- Create a Pod (busybox with sleep command) with apparmor k8s-apparmor-example-deny-write profile loaded
 - Exec to the pod and check if the write is getting allowed

 Create an AppArmor profile named  k8s-apparmor-example-deny-write